christianb93/k8s-on-openstack/roles/kuryr/README.md

 TBD: turn of DHCP in pod and service subnet
 TBD: security group rules to allow traffic to pods and API endpoint from service network?
+TBD: we have turned k8s user into an admin user - is that really needed?

 The following variables need to be defined: